 Dryer sheets

-If you have any issues with static when using your wool dryer balls, then I would consider making the following changes to see if it helps.
-Turn down the heat on your dryer.
-Put your clothes in for less time as over drying causes static.
-Add a clothespin to the wool dryer ball before you toss them in.
+If you have any issues with static cling when using your wool dryer balls, then I would consider making the following changes to see if it helps.
 Usually one of those tips (or all of them) will solve the problem!

 shop my favorite natural laundry room products

-- Wool dryer balls from amazon
+- Wool dryer balls instead of laundry sheets

-This post contains affiliate links, which means I make a small commission at no extra cost to you.
+This post may contain affiliate links.
+I will make a small commission if you make a purchase through one of these links, at no extra cost to you.
+See full disclosure and disclaimer policy here.

 Looking to start swapping out your home and personal care products?